The Fairbairn Sykes Fighting Knives

 Picture

-The blood line of double-edged daggers continues, with many individual makers searching for the perfect fighting knife.
-People like Peter Bauchop of South Africa, Al Mar, Walter Brend, Bill Harsey, and dozens of greater or lesser known makers have toiled over forge or grinder producing quality fighting knives.
-Many soldiers and sailors made their own versions, known as "Theater-Made" knives.
-Many were ground from bayonets, files or random pieces of steel.
-Many of them were of dubious value as a fighting knife and may have just helped the serviceman while away some time.
+The blood line of double-edged daggers continues, with many individual makers seeking to create the perfect fighting knife.
+People like Peter Bauchop of South Africa, Al Mar, Walter Brend, Bill Harsey, and dozens of greater or lesser known makers have toiled over forge or grinder producing quality fighting knives and daggers.
+Wartime soldiers and sailors made their own versions, known as "Theater-Made" knives.
+Many were ground from bayonets, files, or random pieces of steel.
+Many of them were of dubious value as a fighting knife and may have just helped the serviceman while away some time or give him a sense of confidence.
+The following sketch is one of the knives I collaborated on with a fellow Vietnam Veteran who made the knife for.

 EK Knives:

-This is not an Ek site, or a Gerber site, and I am not claiming to be an expert on either brand.
-There is one diffference with Ek that makes it more a parallel design than a derivative one,and that difference is a critical one.
-All Ek Knives, despite the model, share one common charcteristic and that is full tang construction.
+This is not an Ek, Randall, or a Gerber site, and I am not claiming to be an expert on any of those brands.
+There is one difference with Ek that makes it more a parallel design than a derivative one,and that difference is a critical one.
+All Ek Knives, despite the model, share one common characteristic and that is full tang construction.
 Because of the strength that one difference provides I can say that I have never seen a broken Ek Knife.
 Yes, I have seen a few that were "sprung," ones with loose or broken handles, but never one with a broken blade.
 To a man at arms that is one very important difference!
-Most of the other knives on this site use what is referred to as a rat-taill construction.
+Most of the other knives on this site (Gerber not included) use what is referred to as a rat-tail construction.
 This design factor is quite often the source of their failure.

-All styles of Ek knives share one other characteristic, one that might be called an "economy of design."
+All styles of Ek knives share one other characteristic, one that might be called an "economy of design," or simplicity of line.
 This might have been a Scandinavian trait of John Ek or purely a manufacturing decision.
 Another major difference was the many choices afforded an Ek customer compared to any other manufacturer (other than Randall Made Knives) of fighting knives.
-This capabilty was, again, due to the flexibility provided by grinding blades to shape rather than forging them in dies.
+This capability was, again, due to the flexibility provided by grinding blades to shape rather than forging them in dies.
 Essentially what I am describing as "differences" were in reality distinct advantages.

 One of Ek's post WW-II designs was an improved combat bowie available in either single or double-edged format.
-These knives have been quite popoular during the recent spate of wars in the mid-east.
-Bo Randall and company (Randall Made Knives) also provided some of the finest fighting knives in the world.
-Eventually I will find time to list some of them under that sub-category.
+These Bowie knives, as well as Ek daggers, have been quite popular during the recent spate of wars in the mid-east.
+Bo Randall and company (Randall Made Knives) also provide some of the finest fighting knives in the world.
+They are listed in their own right.